 It’s recommended to buy your helmet brand new.
 You never know if a used helmet was dropped or abused.
 As this is the most important piece of motorcycle gear it’s best to buy it new.

 Everything else can be purchased new or used depending on your budget.
 Some of the best places to buy motorcycle gear online include Amazon, Revzilla, Fortnine, and AliExpress.
+We put together a post on where to buy motorcycle gear online that you can check out.

 Consider this gear to be an investment in your safety and motorcycle riding comfort.
 Once you have the basics out of the way there’s no need to buy anything else.